imsma/imsma.github.io/_posts/2019-03-27-highly-available-private-networking-using-keepalived.md

-## Test the Failover for Keepalived and VRRP
+## Test the failover for Keepalived and VRRP

 We will run simple test using `ping` command to make sure that *highly available environment configured with keepaived and VRRP* is working as required.
 Please make sure that system used to run following test is not one of three servers used in this tutorial.